Frequently Asked Questions

 Fostering Success typically hires peer advisors before the start of the fall semester.
 Fostering Success participants are informed of open positions and are encouraged to apply to take on leadership roles within our program.
 Each peer advisor is required to complete a training and to meet regularly with the program coordinator.

 There are no deadlines to apply for the Fostering Success program - we accept students year round and provide support and guidance as needed.
+To submit an interest form to participate in Fostering Success, click on the red "JOIN" button at the top of this screen.

 For UA Admissions deadlines, see the most up-to-date information online at: http://admissions.arizona.edu/deadlines